amaansheikhh/Portfolio/README.md

 SASC

 	Once the project is ran, it will be available on local host.
 The port configured is 8080.
 Therefore, it is then accessible from 'http://localhost:8080/'.
 The user will then have two options, to authenticate a user or a manager.
   	One user and one manager have been configured by default.

     		User:
    				Username: bugs
      			Password: bunny
        		Manager:
        			Username: daffy
 				Password: duck

+  	To add a user, log in as a manager(daffy) and create a user with either user or manager privileges.

   	Source code is available in the Portfolio/Assignment4 branch.